Night Sky Map for April 2017

-- Jupiter returns to our evening skies, cloud belts and four of Jupiter’s moons visible in a small telescope and the prospects of observing some shadow transit events using larger telescopes.
+- Jupiter dominates our late evening skies, cloud belts and four of Jupiter’s moons visible in a small telescope.

-- Pleiades (Seven Sister’s) star cluster (M45) now low in south west, best seen with binoculars.
+- Pleiades (Seven Sister’s) star cluster (M45) and Hyades cluster in Taurus (lunar occultation April 10th)

 - Beehive cluster (M44) visible to the unaided eye but best seen with binoculars.